-See Note 10F
+See Note 10G

-- 10.5 Annex C, paragraph 2 sets out the alternative terms of the caution to be used when the restriction on drawing adverse inferences from silence applies. - 10.6 Minor deviations from the words of any caution given in accordance with this Code do not constitute a breach of this Code, provided the sense of the relevant caution is preserved.
-See Note 10C. - 10.7 After any break in questioning under caution, the person being questioned must be made aware they remain under caution.
+- 10.6 Annex C, paragraph 2 sets out the alternative terms of the caution to be used when the restriction on drawing adverse inferences from silence applies. - 10.7 Minor deviations from the words of any caution given in accordance with this Code do not constitute a breach of this Code, provided the sense of the relevant caution is preserved.
+See Note 10D. - 10.8 After any break in questioning under caution, the person being questioned must be made aware they remain under caution.
 If there is any doubt the relevant caution should be given again in full when the interview resumes.
-See Note 10D. - 10.8 When, despite being cautioned, a person fails to co-operate or to answer particular questions which may affect their immediate treatment, the person should be informed of any relevant consequences and that those consequences are not affected by the caution.
-Examples are when a person's refusal to provide: - their name and address when charged may make them liable to detention; - particulars and information in accordance with a statutory requirement.
+See Note 10E. - 10.9 When, despite being cautioned, a person fails to co-operate or to answer particular questions which may affect their immediate treatment, the person should be informed of any relevant consequences and that those consequences are not affected by the caution.
+Examples are when a person's refusal to provide: - their name and address when charged may make them liable to detention; - particulars and information in accordance with a statutory requirement, e.g. under the Road Traffic Act 1988, may amount to an offence or may make the person liable to a further arrest. - (c) Special warnings under the Criminal Justice and Public Order Act 1994, sections 36 and 37 - 10.10 When a suspect interviewed at a police station or authorised place of detention after arrest fails or refuses to answer certain questions, or to answer satisfactorily, after due warning, see Note 10F, a court or jury may draw such inferences as appear proper under the

-(c) Special warnings under the Criminal Justice and Public Order Act 1994, sections 36 and 37
+Criminal Justice and Public Order Act 1994, sections 36 and 37.
+Such inferences may only be drawn when:

-- 10.9 When a suspect interviewed at a police station or authorised place of detention after arrest fails or refuses to answer certain questions, or to answer satisfactorily, after due warning, see Note 10E, a court or jury may draw such inferences as appear proper under the Criminal Justice and Public Order Act 1994, sections 36 and 37.
-Such inferences may only be drawn when: - (a) the restriction on drawing adverse inferences from silence, see Annex C, does not apply; and - (b) the suspect is arrested by a constable and fails or refuses to account for any objects, marks or substances, or marks on such objects found: - on their person; - in or on their clothing or footwear; - otherwise in their possession; or - in the place they were arrested; - (c) the arrested suspect was found by a constable at a place at or about the time the offence for which that officer has arrested them is alleged to have been committed, and the suspect fails or refuses to account for their presence there.
+- (a) the restriction on drawing adverse inferences from silence, see Annex C, does not apply; and

+- (b) the suspect is arrested by a constable and fails or refuses to account for any objects, marks or substances, or marks on such objects found:

+- on their person;

+- in or on their clothing or footwear;

+- otherwise in their possession; or

+- in the place they were arrested;

+- (c) the arrested suspect was found by a constable at a place at or about the time the offence for which that officer has arrested them is alleged to have been committed, and the suspect fails or refuses to account for their presence there.

-When the restriction on drawing adverse inferences from silence applies, the suspect may still be asked to account for any of the matters in (b) or (c) but the special warning described in paragraph 10.10 will not apply and must not be given.
+When the restriction on drawing adverse inferences from silence applies, the suspect may still be asked to account for any of the matters in (b) or (c) but the special warning described in paragraph 10.11 will not apply and must not be given.